Table of Contents

 }

-Access camera component
+Access the camera component

 var ray = Session.Assembly.Camera.ScreenPointToRay(screenPoint);